-If you are already making chemo port pillows for family and friends, why not make additional pillows to donate to organizations in need?
+If you are already making chemo port pillows for family and friends, why not make some extras to make port pillow donations to organizations in need?

-A chemo port pillow is a simple item that can bring considerable comfort to a person whose chemotherapy involves a port.
+So chemo port pillow are a regularly requested items at organizations supporting cancer patients because they are a small, simple item that brings considerable comfort to a person whose has to have a port.

 Where Should I Donate Port Pillows?